kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Run towards statue at the end of the walkway
 - ***Conditional** - If you didn't get Alacrity from Spire:*
   - Activate Solo Mode
-  - As MC, click on Medical Clinic door
+  - As MC, click on Upper City North door
-  - Swap to Carth and click on Upper City North door
+  - Swap to Carth and open the Medical Clinic door
+  - Run next to Zelka as Carth, then pause, talk to him, swap to MC, and unpause
-  - Swap to MC and talk to Zelka: 5
+    - This lets MC talk to Zelka without swapping positions with Carth
+    - Zelka's conversation: 5
     - `Buy: 3x Adrenal Alacrity (End: 498 Credits)`
+  - *Stims: Use Alacrity, Strength, and Stamina on MC*
-  - *Stims: Use one of each stim on MC, Alacrity on Carth*
+  - *Stims: Use Alacrity on Carth*
-  - Run MC close enough to Carth, then swap and enter Upper City North
+  - Run Carth close enough to MC and Deactivate Solo Mode
     - You need to be about two floor tiles from the fountain
+  - Swap to MC and enter Upper City North
+    - By entering UCN as MC with Solo Mode off, Carth will always follow MC through UCN
 - *Otherwise, if you've already used all four stims and can [skip Zelka](#skipping-zelka):*
     - Run straight from South Apartments to Upper City North and enter
     - *Skipping Zelka saves 10-11s, but only if you already used an Alacrity from Spire*
-- ***Conditional** - If you shopped with Zelka:*
-  - *Party: Remove Carth* after entering Upper City North
 - Run straight across to enter North Apartments
+- Activate Solo Mode
+- As MC, click on the Maintenance Droid to move forward
+- Swap to Carth and open the exit door
-- Run left until Sith soldiers accost you (+2 LSP; 52 total)
+- Swap to MC and run forward until Sith soldiers accost you (+2 LSP; 52 total)
 - Fight with Sith Soldiers
-  - **Strat 1: Frag Grenade**
-    - This should be used only if MC is alone
     - Attack the soldier outside the apartment with a Critical Strike
+      - It's slightly faster if the soldier dies to this (due to faster looting), but it doesn't really matter
     - Wait for the other two soldiers to exit the apartment, then throw a Frag grenade to kill them all
     - You want to avoid entering the apartment to skip the post-fight conversation with the Sullustan
-    - Using a Frag Grenade on this fight means you only have 2 for Brejik and 1 for Calo unless you get random drops or buy 3 or more from Igear
-  - **Strat 2: Carth**
-    - This should be used if Carth is already in your party or you want to preserve Frag Grenades
-    - Attack the soldier outside the apartment with a Critical Strike
-    - Swap to Carth and run to the center of the doorway, then queue Power Blasts on all living enemies
-    - Swap to MC and keep them outside the apartment while Carth finishes the fight
 - Loot all three corpses for Sith Uniform, grenades, and stims
 - ***Conditional** - If Carth doesn't have Alacrity on:*
   - *Stims: Use Alacrity on Carth*
   - At this point, MC should have all three (or four) stims active and Carth should have Alacrity
   - All stims should be [Duration Glitched](<../Techniques/Glitchless Tricks#duration-glitch>) until the end of Taris unless a character dies
-- *Party: Remove Carth* if he isn't already removed
-- Exit the apartments
+- Run MC back to the blue stripe just past the Maintenance Droid
 - *Equip MC: Sith Armor*
+- Swap to Carth and exit the apartments
-- Drunks flee from the scary Sith
+- As Carth, run down the street to the right until the drunks accost you and flee from the scary Sith
+  - This warps MC to the drunks and automatically swaps party lead to MC
+- As MC, hug the corner to the right until just before the archway
-- Sith Sentry talks to you
+  - This avoids a trigger that has Carth try to talk to you
 - Enter the Lower City

 ### Lower City

-- *Party: Add Carth*
 - *Equip MC: Combat Suit*
 - `Level to 3: Save Skills (granted Sneak Attack II)`
 - After CS, defeat the Vulkar patrol with MC
   - Queue Critical Strike on each enemy
   - Flurry can be used instead but it's more inconsistent; the chance to hit is just 40% mainhand and 30% offhand
 - Swap to Carth and run towards Bek Base while MC battles the Vulkars
-- Hug the right wall starting from Javyar's cantina until you reach the Bek Base
+- Hug the right wall starting from Javyar's Cantina until you reach the Bek Base
   - This skips a trigger that spawns Vulkar enemies further down the hallway
 - Click on Bek Base door with Carth and lookout accosts you
   - This warps MC to the Bek Base